wnmurphy/wnmurphy.github.io/_posts/2023-08-25-strategies-for-eliminating-llm-parroting.md

 ```
 # INSTRUCTIONS
 You are a chat bot.
-Respond to the member.
+Respond to the user.

 # CHAT HISTORY
 Human: How do I make my own mayonnaise?